Animal Registration and Renewal

 Renew your Animal Registration

 All pet registrations must be renewed before they expire on 10 April each year or penalties may apply.

-Tags must be on your pet's collar at all times so we can contact you if your animal is lost or injured.
-Fees help pay for services such as collecting stray and feral animals, operating the pound and prosecuting dog attacks.
+Registration tags must be attached to your animals' collar at all times so that Council can contact you if your animal is lost or injured.

 You must notify Council in writing by completing the forms below if: